bcomnes/bret.io/src/blog/2025/its-time-to-install-steamos-3.7/README.md

 - In system settings, set your update channel to **beta**.
 This will update the system to SteamOS 3.6.
 - Once on 3.6, switch your update channel to **preview**.
 This will upgrade you to SteamOS 3.7.
   - **EDIT**: As of writing this, [3.7 has been promoted to **BETA**](https://store.steampowered.com/news/app/1675200/view/529845510803031952), so check the system version you get on the hop to Beta.
 If you get to 3.7, you are good to go!
 - Congrats!
 You’re now running SteamOS 3.7.
-Head back into your BIOS, disable integrated graphics, and test your discrete GPU.
+- Head back into your BIOS, disable integrated graphics, and test your discrete GPU.
+It will probably work now!
 - SteamOS 3.7 should now be running on your hardware of choice!

 ## Why SteamOS Now?